 After you consent, you will then be required to answer some questions to see if you are suitable for the study.
 These include questions about your past and current mental health.
 You will also be asked to provide your personal contact details (e.g., name, address, phone number) and your GP contact details.
 As your safety is very important to us, your GP contact details are required in order to proceed with the online application.
-If you are accepted into the study, your General Practitioner will be notified of your enrolment via a letter.

 If our program is not suitable for you, you will be notified on-screen as well as provided with an email containing detailed information about where you might seek further support that is better suited to you and immediate care if required.

-Other applications will require more information to determine if this study is right for you, and you will be notified of this at the end of your application on-screen and via email.
-If more information is required, a Virtual Clinic staff member will contact you via telephone to ask a few more questions.
+If this study is deemed appropriate for you, a Virtual Clinic staff member will contact you via telephone to ask a few more questions.
 After this telephone interview, the Virtual Clinic staff member will inform you whether this Program is suitable for you or will redirect you to more appropriate care, including alternate services and support.